-Gender or Sex Discrimination (Title IX)
+Gender or Sex Discrimination and Misconduct (Title IX)

 HACC, Central Pennsylvania’s Community College, is committed to cultivating and maintaining a safe and nondiscriminatory educational and employment environment for all members of the College community.

 HACC will be vigilant in providing a College environment that is free of any form of discrimination on the basis of sex, which includes sexual harassment, sexual violence, sexual assault and dating or domestic violence.
 This commitment, which includes prohibition of all forms of gender-based harassment (sexual and non-sexual), is implemented regardless of gender, gender identity, gender expression or sexual orientation.

 HACC's Sexual Misconduct Policy is available here.

 Under the U.S. Department of Education, the Office for Civil Rights (OCR) enforces the federal civil rights law known as Title IX.
 Title IX, or the Education Amendment of 1972, requires that “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.”
 This policy extends to matters of admission, employment, athletics, and in access to, and participation in, its educational programs, services or activities.

 - Sexual misconduct- Discrimination on the basis of sex that takes the form of sexual harassment, sexual assault, sexual violence, domestic violence, dating violence, and sex-based stalking.

 - Sexual harassment - Conduct on the basis of sex that satisfies one or more of the following: